rajatsardesai/FeatherAI/README.md

 5. Submit a pull request with a clear description of your changes.

 ## Support
-If you encounter any issues or have questions regarding Google Gemma, feel free to [open an issue](https://github.com/rajatsardesai/Google-Gemma/issues).
-I am here to help!
+If you encounter any issues or have questions regarding Feather AI, feel free to [open an issue](https://github.com/your_username/featherAI/issues).
+I'm here to help!

+## Tags
+#buildwithgemini #google #googlegemini #gemini #geminiapi #geminiapicompetition #googlegeminiapi